JesseZhuang/SystemDesign/DDIA/ch03.storage.retrieval/notes.md

 One option is to translate a two-dimensional location into a single number using a space-filling curve, and then to use a regular B-tree index [34].
 More commonly, specialized spatial indexes such as R-trees are used.
 For example, PostGIS implements geospatial indexes as R-trees using PostgreSQL’s Generalized Search Tree indexing facility [35].
 We don’t have space to describe R-trees in detail here, but there is plenty of literature on them.

-Multi-dimensional indexes are not just for geographic locations.
+Multidimensional indexes are not just for geographic locations.
 For example, on an ecommerce website you could use a three-dimensional index on the dimensions (red, green, blue) to search for products in a certain range of colors, or in a database of weather observations you could have a two-dimensional index on (date, temperature) in order to efficiently search for all the observations during the year 2013 where the temperature was between 25 and 30°C. With a one-dimensional index, you would have to either scan over all the records from 2013 and then filter by temperature, or vice versa.
 A 2D index could narrow down by timestamp and temperature simultaneously.
 This technique is used by HyperDex [36].

 #### 3.1.5.3 Full-text search and fuzzy indexes